Andrewodwyer/City-Events-Blog/README.md

 - Font Bondoni Moda SC, Serif
   - The choice of a serif over a more modern font was a nod to the past, or an acknowledgment of Djangos start.
 The idea that news was initally printed in serif.

+### Logo

+- The logo is made up of 2 parts.
+  - 'W'
+  - 'THE WORD' text

+- I used favicon.io to create the “W” icon for the website.
+The colour and font matching the design.

+### Favicon

+- Designed in favicon.io

 ## Features: